veuenoff/veuenoff/README.md

 ## I code things  🤣!
 - 🔭 I’m currently working as a [back-end developer!][website]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m trying to soak as much as possible
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: try to learn as much as possible
 - ⚡ Fun fact: I love knitting and thunderstorms